Program overview

 • WHS Risk Assessment (if applicable)

-Scan and email the completed/signed forms to science.internships@anu.edu.au 3 weeks before your start date .
+Please ensure that you complete the relevant forms in conjunction with your Host and ANU Supervisors and obtain the required signatures.
+Upload the forms on InPlace 3 weeks before your start date.
 You must receive approval from both ANU and the Host Organisation before you can be enrolled in the internship course and commence your internship.

-Once all signatures and approvals have been received, Student Services will enrol you in the internship course.
-After enrolment, you may then proceed to commence the internship as outlined in the Placement Details form (or Schedule).
+Once all signatures and approvals have been received, the College Student Services team will enrol you in the internship course.
+After enrolment, you may then proceed to commence the internship as outlined in your Placement Details form (or Schedule).
 You must attend any Internship Induction sessions as advised by ANU or the Host Organisation.
-Please attend one of the following ANU Science Internship induction sessions: 20 Nov 2024 (9.30am - 11.30am), 2 Dec 2024 (12.30pm - 2.30pm), or 10 Feb 2025 (2.30pm - 4.30pm).

 Internship experience